ChanYenFen/Digital_Embroidery_Pipeline/README.md

 Author: Yen-Fen Chan

+The project is a Python-based translation and optimization digital pipeline for computational embroidery.

 ## Installation

 If you are developing or reviewing the code in an external IDE (like VSCode), install the dependencies via pip: